 Emergency Notification.
 Archuleta County further enhanced its emergency preparedness tool kit when the Board of County Commissioners approved a contract triggering implementation of a emergency notification program.

-According to Archuleta County Undersheriff John Weiss, the reverse 911 system enables the sheriff’s department to contact residents across the county, or just in targeted areas, in the event of an emergency situation such as flood, fire or other natural disaster.
+According to Archuleta County Undersheriff John Weiss, the emergency notification system enables the sheriff’s department to contact residents across the county, or just in targeted areas, in the event of an emergency situation such as flood, fire or other natural disaster.
 Weiss said the system could also be used to notify residents of safety concerns, or to provide instructions or other information during a law enforcement situation.